diegopovalz/practica1-so-v1/README.md

 ~~~

 Once the program is compiled, execute the binary file of `build/` and give to it
-a file dir. you can do this with the next command.
+a file dir.
+You can do this with the next command.
 ~~~ bash
 ./build/first_practice example.txt
 ~~~